arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ## Interrupt Basics

-**Interrupts** are execution requests that are normally triggered by a timed event or signal change.
-It will pause the current or active operations if the interrupt request gets accepted under certain conditions.
-The **Interrupt Service Routine**, or **ISR**, is the handler that executes when an interrupt is generated.
-Usually, it is defined to run particular routines periodically.
-However, it can also be set to use external signal feedback to call interrupt routine or as an indication of a system failure.
+**Interrupts** are execution requests triggered usually by a timed event or signal.
+It will pause active process if the interrupt request is accepted under certain conditions.
+The **Interrupt Service Routine**, or **ISR**, is the handler that performs specific instruction set whenever an interrupt is raised.
+The handler can be defined to run particular instructions periodically, to use external signal, or as an indication of a system failure.
+Basically, it is a prioritized function triggered whenever specific states suffer a change.

 ### Interrupt Types

 Globally, interrupts are based on **hardware** and **software** events:

-* The *hardware interrupt* takes action based on the hardware state change provided by external feedback.
-This type of interrupt can occur at any instance while instructions are running.
-A button press could be interpreted as a hardware interrupt.
-For example, an external device may send a signal anytime to the main device resulting in the execution of an interrupt routine to make adjustments to the process.
+* The *hardware interrupt* is an interrupt raised by a hardware signal sent from an external device.
+This interrupt class handles its asynchronously generated interrupt signal to synchronize within the subsequent instructions of the interrupted device.
+For example, a button press can send a signal that represents the change in hardware state to execute a task requiring immediate attention, such as an emergency stop alert.

-* The *software interrupts* occur when the device itself is exposed to internally defined conditions or upon a particular instruction call.
-It is similar to subroutine calls but based on special conditionals that create interrupt cases.
-A few examples are service requests within the operating system or when interacting with device drivers as storage controllers for write and read operations.
+* The *software interrupt* is raised when the device itself is exposed to internally defined conditions or upon a particular routine call.
+It watches for special conditionals that create interrupts based on the present parameters.
+For instance, read and write operations of the storage device interacting with the controller driver is one example that involves software interrupt.

 ***Please check out [Nick Gammon's Notes](http://gammon.com.au/interrupts) for more in-depth information about interrupts.***